perebaj/jjhandbook/english/classes.md

     - I'm caught up in that project
     - I'm caught up in that book
     - I'm caught up with that girl

+Threat: When someone does something that can harm you
+    - Bolsonaro was a threat president for the Brazilian people
+    - Having this plant close to the city is a threat to the people that live there

+# 07/03

+- Surveilled: When you are being watched
+    - I was being surveilled by the US government